Internet Matters

 Guidance for parents and carers

-More and more children in early years have their own tablets or borrow their parents’ devices to play games, use apps and watch their favourite TV shows.
-See advice on simple things you can do to make sure they’re staying safe online.
+More children in early years have their own tablets or borrow their parents’ devices to play games, use apps and watch their favourite TV shows.
+See advice on simple things you can do to build safe habits early.

 close Close video